 Tip: Pick a story with a dramatic ending.
 It’s not always possible to end with a promotion or a big-money new account.
 However, you want to show significant results.
 Don’t settle for a weak ending like, “So we finished the project and it seemed to go pretty well.”
 Yawn.

 Customizing Your Teamwork Story

-But what if your interviewer puts a specific spin on her teamwork question?
-The most common variations ask about dealing with a challenge or a difficult team member.
+But what if your interviewer puts a specific spin on her teamwork interview question?
+The most common variations of teamwork interview questions ask about dealing with a challenge or a difficult team member.

 The “difficult person” question is pretty common.
 It would be smart to prepare an example that includes a difficult team member as part of the plotline.